spectrocloud/librarium/packages/docs/content/12-enterprise-version/05-air-gap-repo.md

 import PointsOfInterest from '@librarium/shared/src/components/common/PointOfInterest';
 import Tooltip from "@librarium/shared/src/components/ui/Tooltip";

-# AIR GAP

-## Overview
+# Overview

-Spectro Cloud tenant clusters can be deployed and run without a direct internet or external network connectivity.
+Spectro Cloud fully supports installation of its management platform on VMware environments that have no direct or indirect connectivity to the outside world.
+The following 4 kinds of artifacts are typically downloaded over the internet during a typical installation and subsequent tenant cluster deployments.

+* Spectro Cloud platform manifests from publicly hosted artifact repository.
+* Container images for core Spectro Cloud platform components as well as 3rd party dependencies from various container image repositories such as gcr.io, docker.io, quay.io etc
+* Spectro Cloud packs from publicly hosted pack registry.
+* VMWare Worker images (OVAs) for various K8s versions publicly hosted in Amazon S3.

+In order to enable installation into an air-gapped environment, Spectro Cloud provides an air-gapped appliance which contains the first 3 of the 4 artifacts mentioned above.
+Due to the size of woker images (OVAs), these are not directly available in the air-gapped appliance.
+The desired worker images need to be downloaded from Amazon S3 and uploaded to vCenter prior to installation as a pre-requisite.

-## Pre-Requisites
+# Pre-Requisites

-* Host machine for the mirror servers.
+* Minimum specifications for the air-gapped appliance.
 	* 2 (v)CPU
 	* 4 GB RAM
 	* 100 GB Storage

-* Ports
+* Incoming access into the air-gapped appliance at following ports:
 	* 80
 	* 443
 	* 5000
 	* 8000
-* K8S image ova should be uploaded to the vCenter with r_&lt;imagename&gt; to spectro-templates folder (The latest ova image can be collected from our support team).

 <InfoBox>

-For a large number of nodes, increase the sizing of CPU/RAM.
+For a large number of worker nodes, increase the size of Air-Gapped appliance.
 Storage sizing depends on your intended update frequency and data retention model.
 </InfoBox>

-## Setup an Airgap Repo

-* Log in to the vSphere console and navigate to VMs and Templates.
+# Deploy Air-Gapped Appliance

+* Download Spectro Cloud's air-gapped appliance (OVA) to your local machine or jump host.
+Please contact Spectro Cloud support for download location.
 * Navigate to the Datacenter and folder you would like to use for the installation.
-* Right-click on the folder and invoke the VM creation wizard by selecting the option to Deploy OVF Template.
+Right-click on the folder and invoke the VM creation wizard by selecting the option to Deploy OVF Template.
+Choose the location of the downloaded appliance when asked to select the OVF template.
 * Complete all the steps of the OVF deployment wizard.
 Provide values for various fields as follows.
-  * URL: Location of the air-gap installer
-  * Name: The name to identify the air-gap repo
+  * Name: The name to identify the air-gapped appliance
-  * Virtual Machine Name: vm name
   * Select a location for the VM: Select desired folder
   * Select the desired Datacenter, Storage, and Network for the air gap repo as you proceed through the next steps.
   * Customize the template as follows:
     * SSH Public Keys: Create a new SSH key pair (or pick an existing one).
 Enter the public key in this field.
-Then, install the public key in the installer VM to provide SSH access, as the user ubuntu for troubleshooting.
+This public key will be installed in the appliance and can be used to gain SSH access, as the user ubuntu for troubleshooting.
-  * Monitoring Console Password: A monitoring console is deployed in the air gap repo VM to provide detailed information about the installation progress and access various logs.
-The default monitoring console credentials are:
-    * User Name: admin
-    * Password: admin
-* A Unique Instance ID for this instance - Specifies the instance id.
-This is required and used to determine if the machine should take “first boot” actions.
-* Host Name: Specifies the unique hostname for the appliance.
 * Finish the OVF deployment wizard and wait for the template creation.
 This will take a few minutes.
 * Power on the VM.

-## Obtain the Air-Gap Repo Information
+# Initialize Air-Gapped Appliance

-Power on the VM to obtain the VM/Repository IP address (repo-ip).
+Power on the air-gappped VM to obtain the IP address (repo-ip).

-* Open terminal
-* SSH to the repository using the SSH public key (installed in the air gap repo) as an ubuntu user.
+* SSH to the air-gapped VM using the SSH public key (installed in the air gap repo) as an ubuntu user.
-* Once logged into the repository for the first time, follow the wizard to update the login password and login again.
+* Once logged into the VM for the first time, follow the wizard to update the login password and login again.
-* As root user execute: airgap-setup.sh &lt;repo-ip&gt;
+* As root user execute: `airgap-setup.sh <repo-ip>`

-* Execution of the above script gives the following details:
+* Execution of the above script provides the following details:

 |Spectro Cloud Repository Details|
 |---|